Vigility-Technologies/prac-ag/PROJECT_SUMMARY.md

-# 🎉 Project Conversion Complete!
+# 🎉 Project Conversion Complete

 ## What Was Done